-- have email and Internet access; - frequently check the moot website, IMLAM social media accounts and email, particularly as the oral rounds approach and during the competition itself; and - be responsible for efficiently distributing all mooting material to the team members.
+- have email and Internet access; - frequently check any designated IMLAM website, social media accounts and their nominated email account, particularly as the oral rounds approach and during the competition itself; and - be responsible for efficiently distributing all mooting material to the team members.
 Communication between the team and the organisers through anyone other than the Team Contact Person is at the risk of the team.